 This testing is not required for code certification but Barrette Structural Distribution has chosen to subject TRIFORCE® joists to it.
 Barrette tests to ensure that only proven joists are shipped to a job site.
 Because of this, builders know they can install TRIFORCE® joists with confidence and produce a floor system with performance backed by a lifetime warranty.

+It is really important for Barrette Structural Distribution to carefully control every joist at every stage of their production.
 The robotic assembly process for TRIFORCE® joists includes measures to identify and cull questionable components before they can become part of a joist.
 Computer-guided scanners detect sub-par webs and chords and remove them from the line before joist assembly.

 Quality Control and Independent Third-Party Test Process